grpc/grpc-go/README.md

 [![GoReportCard](https://goreportcard.com/badge/grpc/grpc-go)](https://goreportcard.com/report/github.com/grpc/grpc-go)
 [![codecov](https://codecov.io/gh/grpc/grpc-go/graph/badge.svg)](https://codecov.io/gh/grpc/grpc-go)

-**Go** implementation of gRPC, a high-performance, open-source RPC framework designed with mobile and HTTP/2 in mind.
+[Go] implementation of [gRPC], a high-performance, open-source RPC framework designed with mobile and HTTP/2 in mind.
 Whether you're seeking a comprehensive understanding of gRPC or eager to get started right away, you'll find all the information you need in the <a href="https://grpc.io/docs/languages/go">Go gRPC documentation</a> or by diving straight into the <a href="https://grpc.io/docs/languages/go/quickstart">quick start guide</a>.
 Happy coding!